jacobrigal/learning-journal/README.md

 # **_Growth mindset_**

 Brains and talent are ***just the starting point***.
-Growth can and will come through sacrifice, focus, helpful criticism Being smart is not something you are or arn't.
+Growth can and will come through sacrifice, focus, helpful criticism.
+Being smart is not something you are or arn't.
 You can get smarter!

 Final thoughts/reminders: ***"Try harder!  "***
 ***Trying harder is growing.***